tensiuyan/react-native-skychat-demo/README.md

 This demo is linked with the "edwardtrial" SkyChat account.
 Let Ten know if you don't have the access to the account.

+Dec 11: This demo project is in alpha.
+Please let us know if there's any issue. 🙏

 ## Set up

 1. Make sure you have installed [React Native](https://facebook.github.io/react-native/docs/getting-started.html).